PNZ-lab/Gene_Expression_Scanner/README.md

    IP_LR_ETP-like, IP_LR_Myeloid-like, IP_LR_DP-like, Unknown, IP_LR_αβ-like
 ```

-## Expression levels with patients split based on a clinical parameter (Section 6):
+## Section 6 - Expression levels with patients split based on a clinical parameter

 #### Basic boxplot with gene expression split by ETP status, order variable should be set to None or a predefined order to appear in graph
 ```